beetlebugorg/go-dims/README.md

     - does not require Apache httpd
     - aims to be a API compatible with the `/dims4/` variant of mod-dims
     - uses Imagemagick 7.x

+Attributions:

+*imagick*
+Copyright (c) 2013-2014, The GoGraphics Team
+All rights reserved.